Meli-Nzekele/DPG-Meetups-Next.js/README.md

 ### Step 2

 Enter YOUR OWN NAME AND SUERNAME in the username box like in the following example.
-Make sure to use capital letters as per the example.
+Make sure to use capital letters as per the example below:

+<img width="640" alt="Screenshot 2023-05-23 at 11 31 32" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/dd37b03c-2e64-46f0-917a-fdd00ac923bd">

 Once done, click submit.

-<img width="640" alt="Screenshot 2023-05-23 at 11 31 32" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/dd37b03c-2e64-46f0-917a-fdd00ac923bd">

 ### Step 3